nastiche/cv-template-junior-web-developer/README.md

 ## Replace dummy links!

-Remember to replace dummy links (href attribute) in the Socials and Contact sections to your own ones
+Remember to replace dummy links (href attribute) in the Socials and Contact sections with your own ones

 ## Change icons in the Interest and Socials sections